FudaWiki/fudawiki-files/uta-garuta/ogura-hyakunin-isshu/competitive-karuta.md

 The **reader then draws a Yomifuda** from the stack and **reads the first half of the poem**.

-As the reader reads the poem on the Yomifuda, each player must **search on the floor the corresponding Torifuda** in which the latter half of the poem is written, as quickly as possible, and, if the corresponding Torifuda is on the floor, **grab it** before the other player does.
+As the reader reads the poem on the Yomifuda, each player must **search on the floor the corresponding Torifuda** in which the latter half of the poem is written, as quickly as possible.

 ### If the correct Torifuda is on the floor...
+The player must **grab it with their *dominant hand*** before the other player does.

+> This is because there is a rule that a player **may only use one hand to grab the Torifuda throughout the entire game**, so it is advised that the dominant hand be used to do so.
+{.is-warning}

 There are two ways of grabbing the Torifuda:
 - Touching it.
 - Swiping it and other nearby cards away from the territory.
 This is called *fuda-oshi* (札押し, 'pushing cards away')

 A player may grab a card from either of the two territories it appears in.

-**The first player to grab the correct Torifuda takes it into a face-down stack beside them.
+**The first player to grab the correct Torifuda takes it into a face-down stack behind them.
 In addition:**
 - If it was grabbed from their own territory, the game continues as normal.
 - If it was grabbed **from their opponent**'s territory, then the **player gives one Torifuda** from their territory **to the opponent**, who then places it into their own territory.
 - If both players grabbed the Torifuda at the **same time**, it is **taken by the player whose territory the Torifuda is in**.